InitRunner

 Sinks

 Sinks define where agent output goes after a run completes.
-They are most useful in daemon mode and compose pipelines, where agents run unattended and their results need to be routed somewhere — a webhook, a file, a custom function, or another agent.
+They are most useful in daemon mode and flow pipelines, where agents run unattended and their results need to be routed somewhere — a webhook, a file, a custom function, or another agent.

 Sinks are configured in the spec.sinks list.